Code-Institute-Submissions/donald-task-manager-project/README.md

 **- The user cannot remember all the recipe formula for the food making so she made an account to list the recipe and describe the methodoly of making the food.**
 + I like to make Amala and Ewedu but they are too complicated and therefore I tend to forget how to make them.
 So this website is good in that I can list the date to make it and following the recorded description on how to make it.

+**- This is my mum who thought that the website is great for her as she will use it to preserve the recorded recipes she will need for making a typical complex soup.**
++ I have not been feeling well for the last few months and over the time I have forgotten how to make the exact special Ofe-Oha Igbo soup.
+This is because of the high speciality in it and due to its complexity to make it.
+Using this website is very good for me as I can follow the tabulation and recipe preparation steps in making it.

 # Acknowledgement
 - A special thanks to Code Institute for providing me this opportunity in undertaking this project.